 Instant Pot Mulligatawny Soup is creamy and richly satisfying with bright and spicy Indian flavors.
 This vegan-adaptable version is delicious as is or can easily be built upon adding chicken, more veggies and basmati rice.
 An easy and fast weeknight meal!
+With a video!

 What is Mulligatawny and where did it originate?